sankeer28/Gemini-Homework-Helper/README.md

 You will need to provide your Google Generative AI API key.
 You can get an API key [here](https://aistudio.google.com/)

 ## Contributing
-Whether you're an experienced developer or just getting started, there are many ways you can contribute to this project.
 1. **Bug Reports**: If you encounter any issues with the application, please file a bug report in the issue tracker on our project page.
 2. **Feature Requests**: If you have a great idea for a new feature, feel free to submit it as a feature request on our project page.
 Please provide as much detail as possible about your idea.
 3. **Code Contributions**: If you'd like to contribute code, bug fixes or improvements to the project, please fork the repository, make your changes, and submit a pull request.
 We'll review your contributions and integrate them into the project as soon as we can.